 The assessment was carried out in November 2020 and found that the internal audit function at Blaby District Council conforms with the PSIAS and there were no areas of non-compliance identified.
-The final report was presented to the Audit and Standards Committee on 1 February 2021 along with an action plan containing minor action points which the Audit Manager is implementing to improve overall compliance with the Standards.
+The final report was presented to the Audit and Standards Committee on 1 February 2021 along with an action plan containing minor action points which the Shared Audit Manager has implemented to improve overall compliance with the Standards.

-The Shared Service Audit Manager provides an independent opinion on the internal control environment to the Audit and Corporate Governance Committee which then feeds into the Annual Governance Statement process.
-For the 12 months ended 31 March 2024, based upon the work undertaken by Internal Audit during the year and additional information provided by relevant managers on their responses to audit recommendations, the Audit Manager has formed the opinion that she is able to give reasonable assurance on the Council's overall internal control arrangements.
+The Shared Service Audit Manager provides an independent opinion on the internal control environment to the Audit and Corporate Governance Committee which then feeds into the Annual

+Governance Statement process.
+For the 12 months ended 31 March 2025, based upon the work undertaken by Internal Audit during the year and additional information provided by relevant managers on their responses to audit recommendations, the Shared Audit Manager has formed the opinion that she is able to give reasonable assurance on the Council's overall internal control arrangements.
 To be consistent with our Internal Audit opinion definitions, this means that there is a generally sound system of governance, risk management and control in place.
 Some issues, non-compliance or scope for improvement were identified which may put at risk the achievement of objectives in the areas audited.
-This is a positive assurance opinion overall which will be detailed in the report of the Audit Manager's 'Internal Audit Annual Report 2023/2024' which will be presented to the Audit and Governance Committee on 13th July 2024.
+This is a positive assurance opinion overall which will be detailed in the report of the Shared Manager's 'Internal Audit Annual Report 2024/2025' which will be presented to the Audit and Governance Committee on 28th July 2025.

-All but two internal audit reports issued during 2023/24 were issued with either substantial or reasonable assurance opinions.
-Both reports were issued with limited assurance opinions and recommendations made within the audits have already been actioned or plans have been put in place to ensure they are addressed.
+All but three internal audit reports issued during 2024/25 were issued with either substantial or reasonable assurance opinions.
+The reports that were issued with limited assurance opinions and recommendations made within the audits have already been actioned or plans have been put in place to ensure they are addressed.

-It should be noted that no assurance has been able to be obtained in relation to the management of risks and controls within the ICT service area other than evidence of a Public Sector Network
+It should be noted that no assurance has been obtained in relation to the management of risks and controls within the ICT service area other than evidence of a Public Sector Network Certificate.
+The ICT Service is currently provided through a shared partnership.